 In-depth presentations and discussions over two full days focused on overcoming today’s lightweighting challlenges:

-Deemed to be the “third” human space following the home and office, electric vehicles, autonomous driving and the push for lighter-weight vehicles are placing new demands on interiors.
+Deemed to be the “third” human space following the home and office, electric vehicles, autonomous driving and the push for lighterweight vehicles are placing new demands on interiors.
 How is the industry responding to these changes?
-What new materials or processes are meeting these demands?
-What new innovation is required for the future?
+We focus on the structures – IP beams, consoles, seats, sunroof surrounds – this is where the weight lies.

 Today, we are experiencing changes in powertrain design not seen in 100 years.
 These changes are affecting architecture and performance, resulting in new demands from materials, manufacturing processes and technology.
-Lightweight propulsion begins with engine downsizing, new material integration, and extends to large market projections on electrification—hybrids to EV’s; electric motors and battery systems.
+Lightweight propulsion begins with engine downsizing and extends to large market projections on electrification—hybrids to EV’s; electric motors and battery systems, battery trays/boxes.

 Chassis & Suspension